sillelien/dollar/dollar-docs/src/main/webapp/_posts/2014-12-22-typesafety.markdown

 {% endhighlight %}

-The above example is really too over simplified to be useful but it does illustrate the principle that static analysis is being performed - and that analysis is based on past experience.
+The above example is really too over simplified to be useful (better ones to come) but it does illustrate the principle that static analysis is being performed - and that analysis is based on past experience.
 In this case the experience of what happens when a String is added to an Integer.
 The `<Integer>` represents a type assertion during assignment.

 Of course the above example could easily be hardcoded into the language, but what if `i` came from an external service?
 Or a function from a separate module?
 Without a reasonable degree of type annotation the type system would quickly weaken.
 DollarScript avoids this by using a statistical approach to predicting the type from previous runtime usage.

-If I can emphasize this a littlr further, a formal type system is like the [Travelling Salesman Problem](http://en.wikipedia.org/wiki/Travelling_salesman_problem), that is, a complete formal solution with 100% accuracy is extremely (in that case NP) hard, yet the 98% solution is relatively fast and simple to achieve.
+If I can emphasize this a little further, a type system is like the [Travelling Salesman Problem](http://en.wikipedia.org/wiki/Travelling_salesman_problem), that is, a complete formal solution with 100% accuracy is extremely (in that case NP) hard, yet the 98% solution is relatively fast and simple to achieve.

 The actual prediction mechanism in DollarScript is pluggable - allowing for anything from simple statistics to machine learning to be used to increase the accuracy of predictions.
 Naturally in later versions of DollarScript this mechanism will be switched off outside of development environments.